-You can mention a Company Page when Facebook or LinkedIn are in the Profile Picker solo.
-Personal Profiles are not supported.
+You can mention a Company Page when only Facebook or LinkedIn are chosen in the Profile Picker.
+Personal Profiles aren't supported.
 You can mention any Twitter handle when one Twitter profile is attached in the Profile Picker.

 Instagram and Pinterest

 Compose supports hyperlinks.
-After you enter a link, a horizontal box will appear at the bottom, giving you the option to shorten the link.
-Any metadata gathered from the link entered will also display.
+After you enter a link, a horizontal box appears giving you the option to shorten the link.
+Any metadata gathered from the link entered also appears.

 Clicking Shorten Links automatically shortens included links with a bit.ly URL.

 To edit metadata, click beneath the trashcan icon.
-Do note that not all networks support edits to metadata.
+Not all networks support edits to metadata.

-Note: If you have a vanity bit.ly link shortener, you may connect your account to Sprout Social.
+Note: If you have a vanity bit.ly link shortener, you may connect your account to Sprout.
 To do so, navigate Account and settings > Settings > Account Settings.
 Scroll down to Settings by Group and connect your bit.ly account to the target group.

-Once your message has been crafted, you have a few ways to manage how it will be published.
-By default, posts will be set to post immediately.
+Once you finish your message, you have a few ways to manage how to publish it.
+By default, posts are set to post immediately.
 Clicking on the dropdown reveals additional content management options.

-If you choose to save your content as a draft, it will get placed in the Drafts folder within the Publishing section.
-If more than one network attached in the Profile Picker, Sprout will save a draft for each network.
+If you choose to save your content as a draft, it gets placed in the Drafts folder within the Publishing section.
+If more than one network was attached in the Profile Picker, Sprout saves a draft for each network.